 he King's University College fields teams annually in women's and men's basketball, volleyball, and soccer.
-The University College also has a hockey club team.
+The University College also has club hockey and indoor soccer teams.

 The Eagles basketball, soccer and volleyball squads participate in the Alberta Colleges Athletic Conference (ACAC).
-Student athletes participating on the basketball, soccer and volleyball teams will be eligible to receive \$1,800 Jimmie Condon Scholarships (please see Financial Aid, Other Scholarships on page 33).
-Normally the teams practice daily and will play 35-40 league, tournament and exhibition games/matches each year.
+Student athletes participating on an ACAC athletics team will be eligible to receive \$1,800 Jimmie Condon Scholarships (please see Financial Aid, Other Scholarships on page 36).
+Normally the teams practice daily and will play 30-35 league, tournament and exhibition games/matches each year.
 The soccer teams practice daily throughout the fall season and play approximately twelve games.

 Seasons in basketball and volleyball commence in mid-September and finish in March.
-All teams meet during the second week in September and conduct tryouts in late September.
+The volleyball and basketball teams meet during the first week of classes and conduct tryouts.
 Soccer teams conduct tryouts and commence practices in late August.
 Soccer players should plan to be on campus during the last week in August.
 Interested students should write to the Athletics Director for additional information.